Dan Cunneen: Disc jockey

 In 1994, using the moniker "DJ DiamonDan," Cunneen began what would become a two-year DJ residency at Linda's Tavern in Seattle.
-Throughout the 1990s and 2000s Cunneen performed at private parties and Seattle venues such as Re-bar, The Baltic Room, Moore Theater and The Capitol Club.
+Throughout the 1990s and 2000s he performed at private parties and Seattle venues such as Re-bar, the Baltic Room, Moore Theater and the Capitol Club.
 Cunneen continues to occasionally disc jockey at clubs and private events using the name "DJ Dan Steely."

 Graphic design

 Cunneen was art director and designer for many of the commercial releases and promotional material for the bands he played in.
-In 2016, Cunneen founded the Seattle-based company ORANJ Screen Printing & Graphic Design.
+In 2016, he founded the Seattle-based company ORANJ Custom Printing.